 I noticed that when I put the roasted hot peppers in the stock the stock would get fiery hot for awhile and then cool down.
 I need to experiment more with the disappearing heat.
 I also noticed chili’s taste changes often and it takes awhile for the flavors to settle.
 This causes many chefs to over-season.
 One of the guidelines I often see for competition chili is to stop messing with it.
 You will end up ruining it.

-For my first competition, I brought three pounds of meat and that lasted from 12pm to 2pm.
+For my first competition, I brought three pounds of meat and that lasted from 12 pm to 2 pm.
 So the last hour I had nothing to give out.
-For my second, I brought eight pounds and beans, but still ran out an hour early.
+For my second, I brought eight pounds and beans but still ran out an hour early.

-The second cook off was at the Maritime Republic of Eastport (MRE) for the 13th annual “Slaughter Across the Water”.
+The second cook-off was at the Maritime Republic of Eastport (MRE) for the 13th annual “Slaughter Across the Water”.
 It was crowded, as the tug-of-war sure pulled in a big crowd of people.

 We had a lot of fun, and many folks asked where they can buy my chili or at least the powder (rest assured, having worked in the past for companies like eBay, I’ll be working on that).
-My daughter spend most of the day selling tickets for the tasting while advertising the face painting at the festival.
+My daughter spent most of the day selling tickets for the tasting while advertising the face painting at the festival.
 My wife helped cook a batch of chili and dished most of it out.
 The crowd loved them both.

 I throw them in the stock and cook for at least an hour.
 While that’s going, I start cooking some bacon.
 I always keep extra bacon fat in the freezer for home fries or chili.
-But for competition you need to cook it there.
+But for competitions, you need to cook it there.
 I then add meat and start browning it.

-After straining gently, add canned tomato sauce, a few spoons of chili powder and some strained stock.
+After straining gently, add canned tomato sauce, a few spoons of chili powder, and some strained stock.
 Let that cook awhile and stir a few times but not too often.
 I use a splash screen to cover that allows it time to reduce and ensures nothing goes in my chili unless I put it there.
 For my first competition, I used a ricer to puree the vegetables instead of throwing them away but that was messy.
 Now that I know I can use them for the throw-down that’s where they’ll be.